Dominic Lau Hoe Chai: Post-GE-14 performance

 On 17 November 2018, Lau was elected as the 6th President of GERAKAN, succeeding Mah Siew Keong who stepped down from party presidency after the 2018 Malaysian general election.
 GERAKAN later left Barisan Nasional and pivoted their direction towards a political third force.
 Lau led the party and nominated Wendy Subramaniam as the candidate for the 2019 Tanjung Piai by-election which was held on 16 November 2019.
-Lau later led the party to participate in the 2021 Melaka state election and the 2022 Johor state election under the Perikatan Nasional banner.
-Currently, the party has no representation in the Dewan Rakyat and the Dewan Undangan Negeri.
+Lau later led the party to participate in the 2021 Malacca state election and the 2022 Johor state election under the Perikatan Nasional banner.
+Currently, the party has no representation in the Dewan Rakyat.

 Brief representation in Perak assembly

-The party briefly regained representation in the Perak State Legislative Assembly by accepting Buntong assemblyman Sivasubramaniam Athinarayanan who defected from DAP and PH to the party on 25 June 2020.
+The party briefly regained representation in the Perak State Legislative Assembly by accepting Buntong assemblyman Sivasubramaniam Athinarayanan who defected from the Democratic Action Party (DAP) and Pakatan Harapan (PH) to the party on 25 June 2020.
 However, Sivasubramaniam soon left the party for Malaysian United Indigenous Party (BERSATU) on 4 March 2021.
 Lau expressed his intention to curb party hopping no matter if it is within the same coalition, and told the press that he will bring this issue forward in the Perikatan Nasional Presidential Council.